jackcallister/jarsbe.github.io/_posts/2015-01-05-the-react-quick-start-guide.markdown

 ## Concepts

-React has quite a small API.
+React hs quite a small API.
 This makes it fun to use, easy to learn, and simple to understand.
 However, being simple does not mean it's familiar.
 There are a few concepts to cover before getting started.
 Let's look at each in turn.

 **React elements** are JavaScript objects which represent HTML elements.
 They do not exist in the browser.
 They represent browser elements such as an `h1`, `div` or `section`.